Smooth Nested Simulation: Bridging Cubic and Square Root Convergence Rates in High Dimensions: Numerical Experiments

 \end{enumerate}

-The numerical results are presented in Table \ref{tab:prm-results-matern}.
-First, the KRR-driven method consistently outperforms the other two methods by a significant margin.
-In some cases, the RRMSEs for the former with a budget $\Gamma=10^4$ are even comparable to those for the latter with a budget $\Gamma=10^5$.
-For example, when $q=10$ and $\mathcal{T}(Z) = \E[\ind\{Z\geq z_0\}]$, the RRMSE for the KRR-driven method with $\Gamma=10^4$ is 2.47\%, whereas it is 2.45\% for the regression-driven method and 2.63\% for the standard method even a 10-times larger budget ($\Gamma=10^5$).
+Table~\ref{tab:prm-results-matern} presents the RRMSE results, where $m$ is chosen to be $5$ for the regression-driven and KRR-driven methods.
+On the contrary, the standard method is more dependent on the budget allocation, and requires for more inner-level samples to achieve the best performance.
+The values of $m$ used include $25$, $50$, $100$ and $200$.
+The KRR-driven method consistently outperforms the other two methods by a significant margin.
+For example, when $q=10$, $\mathcal{T}(Z) = \E[Z^2]$, and $\Gamma=10^4$, the RRMSE for the KRR-driven method is 3.67\%, whereas it is {8.11\%} for the regression-driven method; in contrast, the standard method has a significantly higher RRMSE ({8.64\%}) even with a 10-times larger budget ($\Gamma=10^5$).

-Second, the dimensionality does not significantly affect the performance of the KRR-driven method.
-As $q$ increases from $10$ to $100$ (i.e., $d$ increases from $30$ to $300$), the RRMSEs that the KRR-driven method achieves and do not grow rapidly, remaining at a relatively low level compared to the other two methods.
-For example, when $q=100$, $\mathcal{T}$ is VaR, and $\Gamma=10^5$, the RRMSEs for the three methods are 1.16\% (KRR-driven), 2.89\% (regression-driven), and 6.27\% (standard), respectively.
+Moreover, the dimensionality does not significantly affect the performance of the KRR-driven method.
+As $q$ increases from $10$ to $100$ (i.e., $d$ increases from $30$ to $300$), the RRMSEs that the KRR-driven method achieves do not grow rapidly, remaining at a relatively low level compared to the other two methods.
+For example, when $q=100$, $\mathcal{T}$ is VaR, and $\Gamma=10^5$, the RRMSEs for the three methods are {1.13\%} (KRR-driven), {2.65\%} (regression-driven), and {6.24\%} (standard), respectively.
 This may be attributed to the fact that the estimated value of $\nu$ is large, indicating that $\E[Y|X]$ is highly smooth with respect to $X$.

-Last, although it is not the focus of the present paper, we stress that the superior performance of the KRR-driven method is achieved with a higher computational cost than the other two methods.
-This is because (i) it requires the selection of hyperparameters, and (ii) its computation involves numerical inversion of $n\times n$ matrices, an intensive computational task for large~$n$.
-This makes the KRR-driven method---in its current form---possibly unfit for situations where more than $n=10^5$ outer-level scenarios are simulated.
-Kernel approximation methods \citep[Chapter~8]{Rasmussen2006Gaussian} can be used to alleviate the computational burden, but they require a careful design to balance computational speed and estimation accuracy, which is beyond the scope of this paper.